joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 Next, we'll create the Action that will reach out and look for an account.
 Follow the [Write Your First Action](https://auth0.com/docs/customize/actions/write-your-first-action) to create a new Action in the Login flow.

-{% info %}
-One thing to note about this system: the Auth0 Action needs the migration endpoint on the WordPress site to be accessible on the public internet.
-If you want to test this system out locally, you'll need to either disable the Action or make your local WordPress instance available using <a href="https://ngrok.com">ngrok</a> or something similar.
-{% endinfo %}

 Add the following 4 secrets:

-* `WP_API_CLIENT_ID` - The Client ID for the WordPress application.
-This is the same value that's saved the Auth0 plugin settings.
 * `WP_API_IDENTIFIER` - The API identifier we got when we created the WP REST API earlier.
-* `WP_API_GET_USER_URL` - This is your WordPress site URL plus `/index.php?a0_action=migration-ws-get-user`.
-You should be able to visit this URL in a browser and see an "Unauthorized" error.
+* `WP_API_BASE_URL` - This is your WordPress site URL.
 * `WP_API_TOKEN` - This is the migration token from the Auth0 plugin, generated earlier in this article.
+* `WP_API_CLIENT_ID` - The Client ID for the WordPress application.
+This is the same value that is saved the Auth0 plugin settings.

-Add a dependency for [`axios`](https://www.npmjs.com/package/axios) set to the latest version.
-Save the draft to make sure everything works.
+Add a dependency for [`axios`](https://www.npmjs.com/package/axios) set to the latest version, then save the draft to make sure everything works.

 Now, add the following code to the editor: